luisabatti/BAMquantify/README.md

 ## Usage
 *Requires samtools version 1.10 or above.*

-Execute the script with the following commands (in order)
+Execute the script with the following commands (in order):

 1) Path to the directory containing bam files, requires indexing;
 2) Path to BED file containing coordinates of regions of interest, requires 4 columns (chr start end name);
 3) Set the run mode to single-end (SE, for example, ChIP-seq) or paired-end (PE, for example, ATAC-seq), default is PE;

 For example: ./BAMquantify.sh /usr/home/path_to_bam_files /usr/home/path_to_bed_file.bed PE

 Results will be outputed to final_quantification.csv within folder containing bam files.

+## Results
+The resulting file will contain the following columns:

+1) file_name: contains the file name of each analyzed .bam file;
+2) read_count: total number of counts in the given .bam file (library size);

+Each other column will be related to the name of each region in the .bed file

+If the objective is to calculate reads per million from each .bed region, divide counts from each region to read_count from each file.

+## Credits
+Written by Luis Abatti <abatti.luis@gmail.com>, based on Linh Huynh's original script